Factory Accident Claims

 How Much Can I Claim for a Factory Accident?

 The amount of compensation you will receive following a factory accident will depend on the type of injury you have suffered and the extent of your injuries.
-It will also be influenced by the impact of the incident on your life, including any financial losses you've suffered as a result.
+The amount of compensation you will receive following a factory injury will depend on the type of injury you have suffered and the extent of your injuries.
+It will also be influenced by the impact of the incident on your life, including any financial losses you’ve suffered as a result.

 The figures below provide a rough guide of how much you might be able to claim for an injury in a factory, based on the Judicial College Injury Tables.
 For a more accurate calculation of how much you could be able to claim, based on the specifics of your case, get in touch with the team today.
 We can give you a precise estimate that takes into account all of the details about your injury and circumstances.